 The riders will leave the centre at 12.00 and after a short briefing by officials, the race will start proper near the tennis club, on the road to Ballyneety.
 The race will travel to Ballyneety, turning left at the village taking the main road to Holycross then turning left at the next junction to Herberstown passing the Honey Fitz pub, turning left back to Caherconlish.
 The race finish line is just past the Tennis court grounds outside the village, so this uphill finish as ever should provide a real spectacle.

-Sign-on opens at 9:00a.m. and closes at 12:00 Sign-on is in The Millenium Centre in the middle of Caherconlish, but remember, the race start/finish area is 1 km distance from there.
-Riders can pre-register for the race by accessing the Évents section of their online Cycling Ireland account or follow the link to Cycling Ireland site below.
-One Day Licenses will be available on the day.
+Sign-on opens at 10:00a.m. and closes at 12:00.
+Sign-on is in The Millenium Centre in the centre of Caherconlish, but remember, the race start/finish area is 1 km distance from there.
+One Day Licenses will not be available on the day, and you must bring your Cycling Ireland license to the sign in.

 Prize giving will take place after the race at The Millennium Centre where refreshments will be provided.